orangejuice/blog/data/activity/movie-赌神-1989/record.en.md

 date: 2022-03-13 07:44:52+08:00
 douban:
   rating: 8.5
-  subtitle: 1989 / Hong Kong, China / Drama Comedy / Jing Wong / Yun-Fat Chow, Andy Lau
+  subtitle: 1989 / Hong Kong, China / Drama Comedy / Wong Jing / Chow Yun-fat Andy Lau
 ---

-Revisiting the unparalleled on-screen image of Chow Yun-Fat as the god of gamblers, and the gentle, kind, and pure big sister character of Joey Wong.
-Andy Lau is quite noisy in this movie.
+Reliving the unparalleled screen image of the Gambling King created by Chow Yun-fat and the gentle, kind, and pure big sister character played by Cherie Chung, with Andy Lau being quite noisy in this movie.